Passover Seder

 Remembering the past opens the door to seeing our world as it is today and to working for freedom from oppression and injustice.
 There is a special role for children at the end of the service that involves searching for a hidden treasure.

-A potluck meal of traditional Passover foods gefilte fish, chicken soup with or without matzah balls, brisket or chicken, potato kugel, sweet potato tzimmes, and an assortment of kosher-for-Passover desserts (no wheat flours or leavening agents used).
-Recipes can be found in any Jewish or kosher cookbook, or “on-line” under “Passover recipes”.
-Vegan and glute-free options will be available.
+We will share a potluck meal of traditional Passover foods, including gefilte fish, chicken soup with or without matzah balls, brisket or chicken, potato kugel, sweet potato tzimmes, and an assortment of kosher-for-Passover desserts (no wheat flours or leavening agents used).
+Recipes can be found in any Jewish or kosher cookbook, or online under “Passover recipes.”
+Vegan and gluten-free options will be available.

 If you have any questions, contact Director of Learning & Family Ministries Dawn Star Sarahs-Borchelt or call the church office, 610-688-8332.